jianlongchenn/jianlongchenn.github.io/essays/Let us play a moba game.md

 Just as there are many different item combinations that we can use in the MOBA game, there are many different design patterns we can use for software development.
 Some design patterns are well-known and widely used, while others are more specialized and less common.

-As beginners, we often come into contact with this well-known design pattern at the beginning, maybe like the Singleton pattern or the Factory pattern.
+As beginners, we often come into contact with this well-known design pattern at the beginning, maybe like the Singleton pattern or the Prototype pattern.
 After getting a better understanding of this software, we will gradually find a design pattern that is more suitable for us.

+This is the code from our final project.
+In this code we have been use Prototype pattern and Singleton pattern.

+'''cpp
+import { Mongo } from 'meteor/mongo';
+import SimpleSchema from 'simpl-schema';

+/** Encapsulates state and variable values for this collection. */ class RecipesCollection {
+  constructor() {
+    // The name of this collection.
+    this.name = 'RecipesCollection';
+    // Define the Mongo collection.
+    this.collection = new Mongo.Collection(this.name);
+    // Define the structure of each document in the collection. this.schema = new SimpleSchema({
+      name: { type: String, index: true, unique: true },
+      owner: String,
+      image: { type: String, optional: true },
+      instructions: { type: String, optional: false },
+      time: { type: String, optional: false },
+      servings: { type: Number, optional: false },
+      vegan: { type: Boolean, optional: true, defaultValue: false },
+      glutenFree: { type: Boolean, optional: true, defaultValue: false }, });
+    // Ensure collection documents obey schema.
+    this.collection.attachSchema(this.schema);
+    // Define names for publications and subscriptions this.userPublicationName = `${this.name}.publication.user`;
+    this.vendorPublicationName = `${this.name}.publication.vendor`;
+    this.adminPublicationName = `${this.name}.publication.admin`;
+  }
+}

+export const Recipes = new RecipesCollection();
+'''

 In conclusion, whether we are building items in a MOBA game or designing software.
 The most important thing is to lay a solid foundation.
 Then on this basis we can improve and innovate our own code.